In our departmental libraries books dealing with the same subject matter are shelved together. This is called "systematic" arrangement.

 The books remain displayed for one to four weeks until they are shelved at their final position.
 Whether the books can already be borrowed or reserved is indicated on the shelf labels or can be inquired at the circulation desks.

-A new acquisitions list (purchase, gift, exchange) of the last four weeks and sorted by departmental libraries is available (New Acquisitions of the last four weeks).
-A QR-code is tagged on the special shelves so that you can open the relevant list on your smartphone.
+A list of new acquisitions (purchase, gift, exchange) of the last weeks is available online.
+A QR-code is tagged on the special shelves so that you can open the list on your smartphone.

 If you like to suggest a book to be purchased, please fill in the form provided at the circulation desk or online (Purchase Suggestion).